 Where Chicago meets upon a single day

-Your story matters: No matter where in Chicago you are, you have lived experiences that shape your view of our city, its challenges and its opportunities.
-Bring your stories to an On the Table conversation.
+Your perspective matters: No matter where in Chicago you are, you have lived experiences that shape your view of our city, its challenges and its opportunities.
+Bring your stories and opinions to an On the Table conversation.
 Share your ideas, listen to others, and then watch what happens.
 When people come together, their energy leads to action.
-Where will your table take you?
+Where will you make happen?

 The Chicago Community Trust is a community foundation dedicated to advancing the Chicago region and improving the lives of the people who call it home.
 For more than 100 years the Trust has served as a trusted philanthropic partner, connecting the generosity of donors with community needs by making grants to nonprofit organizations.
 Today, following the creation of a new strategic plan in 2018, the Trust stands committed to addressing Chicago’s legacy of systemic inequity and closing the racial wealth gap.
 With assets of approximately $3 billion and more than $400 million in grants awarded last year, the Trust works to mobilize resources, people, organizations and ideas in support of this vision for a truly equitable, connected and thriving community.
 To learn more, please visit cct.org.